 Mike attended Iowa State and Oregon State Universities, then started his career with the Masonite Corporation in Chicago in the wood composites industry.
 He then worked at the US Forest Products Laboratory in Madison Wisconsin after which he was on the faculty at Oregon State for 29 years.
 Mike's main research focus was in lumber drying, but he also worked in lifecycle analysis and measuring air emissions from processing wood products.

-Mike organized the lumber drying workshop at Oregon State for 31 years and has also put on many on-site workshops for sawmills.
+This is Mike’s 33rd year organizing the lumber drying workshop at Oregon State and he has conducted many on-site workshops for sawmills.